ShaziaIshaq/ShaziaIshaq.github.io/_pages/about.md

 ---

-I am an MSc Finance student at the University of Freiburg, Germany, specialising in credit risk and spatial finance.
+I am an MSc Finance student at the University of Freiburg, Germany, specialising in credit risk reporting and trading.
 I am currently completing an internship in credit risk, fraud, and payments, gaining hands-on experience with real banking risk workflows.